Lifetime allowance and annual allowances changes for 2023/24 and from 2024/25

 In the Budget on 15 March 2023, the Government announced several changes to the annual allowance, lifetime allowance and tax-free cash.
-This was followed by the Finance (No.2) Bill 2023 which once it becomes an Act will put some of these changes into legislation from 6 April 2023.
-Other changes announced in the Budget will not take effect until the 2024/25 tax year, and further information is expected on these later in the year.
+This was followed by the Finance (No.2) Act 2023 which put some of these changes into legislation from 6 April 2023.
+Other changes announced in the Budget will not take effect until the 2024/25 tax year, and further draft legislation is currently out for consultation on these changes.

 - Annual allowance is now £60,000.

 - Money purchase annual allowance is now £10,000.

 - There will be no lifetime allowance charge in tax year 2023/24.

 - The lifetime allowance will be abolished from 6 April 2024.

 - Maximum tax-free cash will be frozen at £268,275 from 6 April 2024.

 What are the changes from 6 April 2023?

 - The annual allowance increased from £40,000 to £60,000.